rayvace/tictactoe/README.md

 Project Structure
 =========
 This project uses Flask as a lightweight web framework for receiving and respodning to API requests.
 The front-end uses Backbone to keep the javascript organized and LESS.
-You'll see that what little data there is, is persisted using SimpleCache (not meant to be used production).
+You'll see that what little data there is, is persisted using SimpleCache (not meant to be used in production).

 To install this project, run the following from your terminal: